groundlight/framegrab/README.md

 In addition to the configurations in the table above, you can set any Basler camera property by including `options.basler.<BASLER PROPERTY NAME>`.
 For example, it's common to set `options.basler.PixelFormat` to `RGB8`.

 ### Autodiscovery
-Autodiscovery automatically connects to all cameras that are plugged into your machine or discoverable on the network, including `generic_usb`, `realsense`, `basler`, and ONVIF supported `RTSP` cameras.
+Autodiscovery automatically connects to all cameras that are plugged into your machine or discoverable on the network, including `generic_usb`, `realsense`, `basler`, and ONVIF supported `rtsp` cameras.
 Default configurations will be loaded for each camera.
 Note that discovery of RTSP cameras will be disabled by default but can be enabled by setting `rtsp_discover_mode`.
 Refer to [RTSP Discovery](#rtsp-discovery) section for different options.

 Autodiscovery is great for simple applications where you don't need to set any special options on your cameras.
 It's also a convenient method for finding the serial numbers of your cameras (if the serial number isn't printed on the camera).
 ```python